BME1478H/BME1478material/final-assignment/bme1478final_assignment_instructions.md

 ## Timeline

-Part 1: Propose a hypothesis to test which is relevant to the assigned group topic (3 marks)
+Analysis Proposal: Propose a hypothesis to test which is relevant to the assigned group topic (3 marks)
-- Due: **March 25th, 11:59pm**
+- Due: **Friday March 27th, 11:59pm**
-- Write 3-4 sentences explaining:
+- Each group will write 3-4 sentences explaining:
     - Which hypothesis you aim to test in your analysis?
 (1 mark)
     - What statistical test(s) you could use (you do not have to use these in the your final assignment if you end up finding more appropriate tests) (1 mark)
     - what kind of graph/plot you could use to visualize the results (1 mark)

-Part 2: Final jupyter notebook/pdf completed and submitted to Quercus.
+Final Submission: A jupyter notebook (and exported pdf version of notebook) completed and submitted to Quercus.
 Directory uploaded to Github (25 marks)
 - Due: **Wednesday April 8th, 11:59pm**

 ## Instructions:

 1. Download/set-up folder structure for assignment which has the data you should use.
-2. Based on your group's assigned question, explore the data for possible relationships between indicators relevant to your group's topic.
+2. Based on your group's assigned topic, explore the data for possible relationships between indicators relevant to your group's topic.
+   1. Complete Part 1
 3. End product: A jupyter notebook (and an exported PDF) that makes use of both Markdown and Code cells to explain the code, visualizations and data/statisical analyses you are performing on your group's assigned topic.
     1. Come up with a short title describing the results of your analysis on the group topic
     2. "Introduction" section (150 words max) briefly stating your hypothesis and what you will be exploring in your notebook.